flowdev/present-gdg-golang-berlin/PITCHME.md

 - Progamming language developed by Google, published since November 2009 |
 - It uses safe pointers (without pointer arithmetic) |
-- It has garbage collection (as opposed to C or C++) |
+- It has garbage collection |
 - Simple syntax between C and Java with some simple extensions |

 ---?image=assets/gopher-brown-trans.png&size=auto 90%

 ## Why Go?

-- Single static binary as result (as opposed to JVM and interpreted languages) |
+- Single static binary as result |
 - Java developers strive for a 10 minute build; Go developers get angry about a 10 second build |
-- Garbage collection guaranteed to block for less than 1 ms (as opposed to JVM) |
+- Garbage collection guaranteed to block for less than 1 ms |
 - Go is free of magic and everybody strives for simplicity |

 ---?image=assets/gopher-pilot-trans.png&size=auto 90%